 Fintech-adjacent work

-Compliance-aware proofing, underwriting support patterns, data boundaries, tokenization concepts, provider handoffs, and evidence packets.
+Compliance-aware review, underwriting support patterns, data boundaries, tokenization concepts, provider handoffs, and review PDFs.

 Workforce recovery